 Marc Lallanilla is a former writer for The Spruce who contributed articles on green living and sustainability for four years.
-He spent many years as an environmental consultant and natural resource planner for private companies and governmental agencies, including Unocal, the City of Austin, Texas and the California Department of Water Resources.
-Additionally, he has worked as a writer and editor covering topics as diverse as prefab housing, war and the environment, green-collar jobs and sustainable design.
-His work has appeared in print and online publications like the Los Angeles Times, ABCNews.com, Live Science, and Everyday Health.
+He spent many years as an environmental consultant and natural resource planner for private companies and government agencies, including Unocal, the City of Austin, Texas, and the California Department of Water Resources.
+Lallanilla has also worked as a writer and editor covering topics such as green-collar jobs and sustainable design.
+His work has appeared in a range of print and online publications, including the Los Angeles Times, ABCNews.com, Live Science, and Everyday Health.
 He is currently an editor at A+E Networks.

-Marc received his bachelor's degree from the University of Texas at Austin, where he majored in environmental geography and architecture.
-He completed his master's degree in the College of Environmental Design at the University of California, Berkeley, where his thesis was in ecological restoration.
-Marc also studied in New York University's graduate program in Science, Health and Environmental Reporting.
+Lallanilla received his bachelor's degree from the University of Texas at Austin, where he majored in environmental geography and architecture.
+He completed his master's degree in environmental planning at the University of California, Berkeley, submitting a thesis on ecological restoration.
+Lallanilla also studied in New York University's graduate program in Science, Health, and Environmental Reporting.